-Yvonne Mujeri, Clinical Lead at Children’s Complex Care, is a registered children’s nurse with over 20 years’ experience in the sector.
+Yvonne Mujeri, Director of Clinical Services in our Children’s Complex Care team, is a registered children’s nurse with over 20 years’ experience in the sector.
 In this blog, she provides an in-depth look in her own words into what clinical governance is and why it plays an important role in quality care.

 “In my career, I’ve worked for the NHS, different care agencies and in a children’s hospice.

 When you work in different acute settings looking after very sick children, you see first-hand the value and impact quality care has on children, young people and their families.

 Children and young people with complex care needs can deteriorate very rapidly.
 However, in my experience, whenever clinical governance is in place alongside robust care and escalation plans, these situations are easier to manage.